Faithful Semitoric Systems

-Section \ref{sec:integrable_systems} defines and explains notions that we use throughout the paper, while also establishing notation.
-While the section should serve as a self-contained primer to guide readers unfamiliar with the subject through this paper (and the forthcoming \cite{HSSS-surgeries}), it may be of interest to experts in the field as well, for a few ideas which do not appear in many other places.
-For instance, we introduce the notion of a {\em faithful} integrable system, which, intuitively speaking, is one whose moment map image reflects the topology of the partition of the total space into the connected components of the fibers of the moment map (cf.\ Section \ref{sec:faithful-moment-maps}).
-Moreover, in Section \ref{sec:faithful}, we elaborate on the notion of {\em cartographic homeomorphisms} that is introduced in Pelayo \& Ratiu \& \vungoc\ \cite{pvr_carto} for generalized semi-toric systems and establish some general properties for these objects.
+{\bf Structure of the paper.} This paper is split in two parts.
+Part \ref{sec:integrable_systems}, consisting of Sections~\ref{sec:integr-syst} and~\ref{sec:at}, defines and explains notions that we use throughout the paper, while also establishing notation.

+While Section \ref{sec:integr-syst} should serve as a self-contained primer to guide readers unfamiliar with the subject through this paper (and the forthcoming~\cite{HSSS-surgeries}), it may be of interest to experts in the field as well, for a few ideas which do not appear in many other places.
+For instance, we introduce the notion of a {\em faithful} integrable system, which is one whose moment map image is homeomorphic, as a subset of~$\R^n$, to the leaf space of the system (see Section~\ref{sec:faithful-moment-maps}).
+Moreover, in Section~\ref{sec:faithful}, we elaborate on the notion of {\em cartographic homeomorphisms} that is introduced in Pelayo, Ratiu and \vungoc~\cite{pvr_carto} for proper semitoric systems and establish some general properties for these objects.
 Note that the section should not be taken as an exhaustive reference for either topological or symplectic aspects of integrable systems.

-\purge{With the basic language of integrable systems at hand, } In Section \ref{sec:at}, almost-toric systems are defined and their basic properties are explored.
-In particular, the neighborhood of a connected component of a fiber is described (cf.\ Section~\ref{sec:at_generalities}) and, \purge{ First, we define almost-toric singular orbits, which are a family of compact non-degenerate orbits (cf.\ Section \ref{sec:singular-orbits}).
-Then almost-toric systems are defined and properties of connected components of their fibers are established, both describing the fiber and a neighborhood thereof (cf.\ Section \ref{sec:at_generalities}). } \purge{Finally, we } in preparation for the next section on vertical almost-toric systems, we describe properties of systems that are both faithful and almost-toric (Section \ref{sec:faithful_at}). \purge{combine the notion of faithfulness with that of being almost-toric to describe properties of systems satisfying both in Section \ref{sec:faithful_at}. }
+In Section \ref{sec:at}, almost-toric systems are defined and their basic properties are explored.
+In particular, the neighborhood of a connected component of a fiber is described (see Section~\ref{sec:at_generalities}) and, in preparation for the next section on faithful semitoric systems, we describe properties of systems that are both faithful and almost-toric (Section~\ref{sec:faithful_at}).